Radar in World War II: South Africa

-Before the end of the year, a full system had been assembled and detected a water tank at a distance of about 8 km.
-Improvements were made on the receiver, and the transmitter pulse-power was increased to 5 kW.
-Designated JB-1 (for Johannesburg), the prototype system was taken to near Durban on the coast for operational testing.
-There it detected ships on the Indian Ocean, as well as aircraft at ranges to 80 km.

-In early March 1940, the first JB-1 system was deployed to Mambrui on the coast of Kenya, assisting an anti-aircraft Brigade in intercepting attacking Italian bombers, tracking them up to 120 km.
-During early 1941, six systems were deployed to East Africa and Egypt; JB systems were also placed at the four main South African ports.

 An improved system, designated JB-3, was built at the BPI; the most important changes were the use of a transmit-receive device (a duplexer) allowing a common antenna, and an increase in frequency to 120 MHz (2.5 m).
 The range increased to 150 km for aircraft and 30 km for small ships, with a bearing accuracy of 1–2 degrees.
 Twelve sets of JB-3 radars began deployment around the South African coast in June 1941.

 By mid-1942, British radars were available to meet all new South African needs.
 Thus, no further developments were made at the BPI.
 Most of the staff joined the military.
 Basil Schonland, as a Lt.
 Colonel in the South African Army, went to Great Britain to serve as Superintendent of the Army Operational Research Group and later the scientific advisor to Field Marshal Bernard Montgomery.